argvil19/node-queue-testing/README.md

 ### Queue system test

 Playing with queues.
 Simulates a queue of PDF and HTML files that should be processed.
 HTML files has priority and take less time than the PDF ones.
+The queue runs 3 items at the same time.

 * HTML files takes 10 seconds to process.
 * PDF files takes 100 seconds to process.